Magnetic materials and magnetic fields are all around us, but it may come as a surprise to you that the headphones you're wearing have magnets, too!

-By far the most common headphone driver design is the dynamic moving-coil.
-Let’s have a look at how the moving-coil driver works to better understand why and how magnets are used in headphones.
+By far, the most common headphone driver design is the dynamic moving coil.
+Let's look at how the moving-coil driver works to understand better why and how magnets are used in headphones.

 The moving-coil dynamic headphone driver has three key components:

 Here is a simplified cross-sectional diagram to get a better picture of the moving-coil drive before we get into how it works:

 First off, because this article is about magnets, let's talk about this oddly shaped magnet and its poles.

 To produce the most efficient and effective magnetic field for coil movement, the magnetic structure must have its north pole to the interior of the cylindrical coil and the south pole to the exterior of the cylindrical coil.